SEND Information Report

 *Funding may be used to invest in specialist support services (e.g. Dyslexic assessment)

 *Individual Pupil Premium payments may be used to support a pupil’s learning.
+This is tracked on our Pupil Premium Mapping for individuals.

 Matching support is viewed on an individual basis and through discussion with the class teacher and the senior management team.
 Pupil Progress Meetings are held three times a year.
 This is a meeting where the class teacher meets a Key stage co-ordinator (responsible for that phase) to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be implemented.